Standing and Special Committees

-The Professional Development Committee (PDC) is the provider unit of the Delaware Nurses Association (DNA).
+The Professional Development Committee (PDC) is DNA's provider unit of continuing nursing professional development.
 The PDC is administratively and operationally responsible for coordinating all aspects of the continuing nursing education activities provided by DNA.

 The Delaware Nurses Association is committed to serving its members and the nursing community with information that is relevant to the nursing profession.
 Through articles in its official publication, the DNA Reporter, DNA disseminates the latest news on nursing research, education, and practice.
 In addition, the publication serves to communicate DNA activities and those of the American Nurses Association to its members and the nursing community.